zobayer1/flask-restful-boilerplate/README.md

 -----------
 This demo application is primarily built for POSIX platforms and compatible with Python 3.8 or higher.
 However, you can easily build this application for older python versions with minimal changes.
-Development dependencies are listed in [setup.py](./setup.py) file, however, [requirements.txt](./requirements.txt) file contains the collection of all development, testing and distribution dependencies, therefore, should be used to set up virtual environments if necessary.
+Development dependencies are listed in [setup.py](./setup.py), [requirements.txt](./requirements.txt) contains the collection of all development, testing and distribution dependencies, therefore, should be used to set up virtual environments if necessary.

     python3.8 -m venv venv  # if not already created source venv/bin/activate